 4. Scrabble

-According to Encyclopedia Brittanica, Scrabble “was developed by Alfred M. Butts, an architect, in 1931.
+According to Encyclopedia Britannica, Scrabble “was developed by Alfred M. Butts, an architect, in 1931.
 It was redesigned, renamed as Scrabble, and marketed by James Brunot in 1948.”
-This game is available in many different versions and variants, and you can play it online whenever you wish.
+This game is available in many versions and variants, and you can play it online whenever you wish.
 If you’re curious about the differences between Scrabble and Last Letter First, we invite you to read this blog post.

 5. Battle Text